foundersandcoders/our-site-v3/src/forms/apply.md

     label: What was your subject(s) of study?
   - id: school
     label: Which secondary school did you attend?
+  - id: school-type
+    label: My secondary school was
+    type: select
+    options:
+      - A state school in Islington
+      - A state school elsewhere in London
+      - A state school elsewhere in the UK
+      - An independent school in the UK
+      - Elsewhere
   - id: employment
     label: What is your current employment status?
     type: select